 In mice, injecting amyloid protein improves MS-like symptoms, acting much like an anti-inflammatory agent.
 Tau protein, another target for drugs, may have a similar effect.
 It is only when these proteins become damaged that they can contribute to pathology in the brain.
 The important question is what damages them?

 Amyloid and tau may simply be part of an anti-inflammatory response and blocking their formation appears not to be the solution.
-A parallel is the whole LDL cholesterol story.
+A parallel is the whole LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels… story.
 LDL cholesterol gets damaged, both by glycation (sugar and refined, junk food) and by oxidation (smoking, fried foods and lack of fruit and veg).
 Damaged LDL means LDL cholesterol levels go up.
 LDL cholesterol is not the problem.
 It’s a marker for the problem, which is why blocking cholesterol formation with statins is not particularly effective in stopping cardiovascular deaths.
-Not eating sugar and junk food, increasing antioxidants by eating more fruit and veg, supplementing vitamin C and magnesium and not smoking is far more effective.
+Not eating sugar and junk food, increasing antioxidants by eating more fruit and veg, supplementing What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and not smoking is far more effective.
 Even more so if omega-3 rich seafood is included.